dmillang/mondrian-grid/README.md

 gulp watch
 ```

 7. Done.
 You'll see the Terminal is busy watching for updates in the code.
-If you need to do something with the Terminal just stop `gulp watch` by typing this on the Terminal:
+If you need to do something with the Terminal just stop `gulp watch` by typing the following on the Terminal:
 ```
 cntl + c
 ```

+8. NOTE: All this Gulp 4 magic is defined on the `gulpfile.js`.
+Basically it has two `functions` that `.pipe` a set of actions to make our life easier while developing.
+The first function `function style()` is called inside the second function `function watch()`.
+That's why we only need to call `gulp watch` to initiate all we want (SCSS compiler and BrowserSync).

+## I don't know what I'm doing
+### How to set up this repository if you've never used NVM, Node.js, NPM or Gulp 4 before on your machine: